Vllaadd/our-fellow-neighbors/CODE_BREAKDOWN.md

 13. **Functional Programming:**
     - Functional programming concepts are demonstrated through the use of array methods like `map` and the creation of event handling functions.

+## AboutBirds.js
+The explenations apply to `AboutFish.js`, `AboutTrees.js` and `AboutMammals.js`

+1. **Props**
+    - the component receives a prop ('bird') containing information about a specific bird.

+2. **Image Rendering**
+    - An image of the bird (`bird.img`) is rendered using the `img` tag.
+    - Alt text is provided for the image to enhance accessibility.

+## Menu.js

+1. **Routing:**
+   - React Router is a library for React.js that enables declarative routing in a single-page application.
+It allows developers to define how the application's UI should change in response to a change in the URL, providing a seamless adn dynamic user experience.
+   - The menu items are associated with specific routes using the `to` prop of the `Link` component.
+   - Routes include "/home", "/trees", "/fish", "/mammals", "/birds", and "/contact".
+   - The `Link` component is an integral part of React Router, facilitating client-side navigation without triggering a full page reload.